Turk Street Safety Project

 Turk Street is a vibrant corridor with a diverse range of people: families, seniors, children, students, workers, shoppers, and tourists.
 For surrounding land use, the street supports extremely high density of both historic buildings and newer developments.
 It's home to playgrounds schools, light industry, retail, entertainment, and a number of service providers and care facilities.
 Turk is a street teeming with San Francisco life and energy.

 The wide variety of people on Turk is reflected in the wide variety of transportation use, including private automobiles, transit, paratransit, pedestrians, bicyclist, and both passenger and commercial loading.
 As a high-injury corridor, this project seeks to design a safer, more predictable, and more comfortable for all users.

 - Design a safer and more comfortable walking and biking environment on Turk Street

 - Create a more predictable and safer driving environment

 - Fill a gap in the existing bicycle network on Turk Street

-- Pedestrian safety features such as high visibility crosswalks, painted safety zones, bulb-outs and traffic signal improvements
+- Standard pedestrian safety improvements like high visibility crosswalks, painted safety zones, and signal improvements,